Ultracoherent self-assembled diamond nanomechanics reveals superfluid dynamics: Projection of high-aspect-ratio performances and applications in gravitational physics

-We estimate the optimal performance of strained single-crystal diamond nanomechanical oscillators operating at millikelvin (mK) temperatures.
-Prior studies~\cite{Tao2014} have reported that mechanical quality factors in diamond improve with decreasing temperature, following a scaling of $Q\sim T^{-1.6}$.
-Assuming this trend persists, and setting aside other factors such as radiation loss, gas damping, and emerging low-temperature loss channels, we project the achievable intrinsic quality factor at \SI{1}{mK}, as shown in Fig.~\ref{fig:SI_Fig6}.
+We estimate the optimal performance of strained single-crystal diamond nanomechanical oscillators operating at millikelvin (mK) temperatures and much higher aspect ratios.
+Assuming our measured material quality factor trend persists at even lower temperature, and setting aside other factors such as radiation loss, gas damping, and emerging loss channels, we project the achievable intrinsic quality factor $\sim10^9$ at \SI{1}{mK}, as shown in Fig.~\ref{fig:SI_Fig6}.

 Beyond reaching quality factors on par with optical clock transitions, these ultra-coherent oscillators are particularly promising for sensing weak forces in low-energy physics.
 Two notable applications include the detection of ultra-light dark matter and tests of the quantum nature of gravity—both of which demand extremely high acceleration sensitivity.